To update or change your Director of Record information, please fill out Director of Record online form.

 CLASS™ observation tools have been developed for Toddler, Pre-K, K-3, Upper Elementary and Secondary age groups.
 At every age level, the CLASS™ measure focuses on interactions that support learning.

 The CLASS Self Assessment Form can be used by directors and teachers to internally identify strengths and focus on changes the program plans to make.
-Click here to access the CLASS Self Assessment form.
+Access to the CLASS Self Assessment form.

 The Nebraska Department of Health and Human Services can help with the cost of child care via Child Care Subsidy.
 Child Care Subsidy provides benefits to providers and parents alike, providing assistance to families who are working hard to support themselves and serving as a reliable source of income for providers.